camunda/camunda-docs/docs/guides/setting-up-development-project.md

 We will edit the model to add a Conditional Gateway.

-- Open the BPMN model file `bpmn/test-process.bpmn` in the Zeebe Modeler.
+- Open the BPMN model file `bpmn/test-process.bpmn` in the Camunda Modeler.
 - Drop a Gateway between the Service Task and the End event.
 - Add two Service Tasks after the Gateway.
 - In one, set the _Name_ to `Before noon` and the _Type_ to `make-greeting`.